KojoePi/Marlin-1.1.9-CL-260/README.md

 # Marlin-1.1.9-CL-260
 Marlin 1.1.9 Configuration.h for CL-260.
-Including Mesh Bed Leveling
+Including Mesh Bed Leveling, SD Card Support.

 This is a working config with extended LCD Menus for Homing and Mesh Bed Leveling.
-E0 is inverted wit 435 Steps/mm
+E0 is inverted with 435 Steps/mm for Bondtech Clone
-Manual Mesh bed Leveling via Menu start 7x7 Point Measurement.
+Manual Mesh bed Leveling via Menu start 6x6 Point Measurement.